johndovern/ani-man/README.md

 There is really no downside to making this change, but I think it is better as an opt in setting rather than forcing this on you.

 ## Updating your library
 That's pretty much all there is to ani-man.
 You've set your `BASE_DIR`, your `PROMPT_CMD`, your `FILE_MANAGER`, your `MAX_HISTORY`, and your `FILTERS`.
-And you've built your library, and started taking advantage of ani-man's 100% local tracking of your anime.
+You've built your library, and started taking advantage of ani-man's 100% local tracking.
 But of course you're still downloading more anime and saving it to your `BASE_DIR`.
 You run `ani-man -w` and what the !@$# your freshly downloaded anime isn't listed.
 What gives?
 Not to worry you've just got to update your library.

 To update your library just run `ani-man -u`.
 This will backup your current library in case you don't like how the update went.
 You can use the `-c, --clean` flag if you don't want to keep a backup.